manasthakur/learn-vim/modules/module3.md

 Vim also provides a sophisticated mechanism to **replace** occurrences of a word in the current buffer:
 ```
-:%s/wordold/wordnew/c	" replace one-by-one
+:%s/oldword/newword/c	" replace one-by-one
-:%s/wordold/wordnew/g	" replace all occurrences at once
+:%s/oldword/newword/g	" replace all occurrences at once
 ```
 The character `%` denotes the file loaded in the current buffer.

 To perform replacement within a block of text:

 * First select the text using visual mode.
-* `:s/wordold/wordnew/c` or `:s/wordold/wordnew/g`
+* `:s/oldword/newword/c` or `:s/oldword/newword/g`

-Note that _wordold_ and _wordnew_ can even be regular expressions, thus opening a plethora of opportunities to ease searching and replacing.
+Note that _oldword_ and _newword_ can even be regular expressions, thus opening a plethora of opportunities to ease searching and replacing.

 The following option **highlights** all the occurrences of the searched word:
 ```